 These are rounded small stones found in the rivers mostly in rivers of Nepal like Gandaki.
 They are treated as a representation of the Vishnu, used in many temples and homes for worship.

-Small, easy to carry and something that carries the essence of the place is a good Rishikesh Souvenir to pick.
+Small, easy to carry and something that carries the essence of the place is a good souvenir to pick.
 If you are a Shaivite you can look for similarly shaped crystals – they are called Sphatik Lingas.
 Sphatik means crystal and linga is the representation of Shiva.

 Pickles & Murabba

 I remember during my childhood trips to Rishikesh, which were quite frequent, we always used to come back with some Pickles or Murabba.
 There is a shop close to Parmarth Niketan which I love for the Amla Murabba and Carrot Murabba.